tonethar/IGME-330-Master/notes/randomness-1.md

 - The "screensaver" exercise (inspired by Arp's *Collage with Squares Arranged according to the Laws of Chance*)
 - The "random walker" exercise (inspired by Arp's *Danger of Death*)
 - NLP ("Natural Language Processing") and computational text exercises that we will do later in the semester.
 These are inspired by Tristan Tzara's "cut-up" method of creating random text.
-We will use JavaScript libaries such as *RiTa* (pronounced "Rita") --> https://rednoise.org/rita/ and *NLP Compromise* --> http://compromise.cool to accomplish this.
+We will use JavaScript libraries such as *RiTa* (pronounced "Rita") --> https://rednoise.org/rita/ and *NLP Compromise* --> http://compromise.cool to accomplish this.